openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 [greenboot](https://github.com/fedora-iot/greenboot) is "Generic Health Checking Framework for systemd".
-It is used on ostree based systems (like CoreOS, RHEL For Edge, Fedora Silverblue) to assess system's health and, if needed, rollback to previous ostree deployment.
+It is used on ostree based systems (like CoreOS, RHEL For Edge, Fedora Silverblue) to assess system's health and, if needed, rollback to previous ostree commit.

 For more information about greenboot and current MicroShift's integration with it see [Integrating MicroShift with Greenboot](https://github.com/openshift/enhancements/blob/master/enhancements/microshift/microshift-greenboot.md)